pstrh/react-constraint-validation/README.md

 ### Features

 - HTML Constraint Validation attributes for React components (without refs)
-- Easily Extensible with own validators
+- Easily extensible with own validators
 - Localisation of error messages and interpolation
 - Written in Typescript
 - Perfect fit to Formik